-As explained more fully in the Statement of Trustees' Responsibilities, the Trustees are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-My responsibility is to examine, certify and report on the financial statements in accordance with the Assembly Members' Pension Scheme (Northern Ireland) 2012.
+As explained more fully in the Statement of Trustee's Responsibilities, the Trustees are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+My responsibility is to audit, certify and report on the financial statements in accordance with the Assembly Members' Pension Scheme (Northern Ireland) 2012.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
-Those standards require me and my staff to comply with the Financial Reporting Council's Ethical Standards for Auditors.
+Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.